subodhjena/symbl-swift-sdk/README.md

 # Symbl Swift SDK

-Swift SDK to add symb's api cababilities to your iOS, IPad and Mac apps
+Swift SDK to add symb's api cababilities to your iOS, iPad and Mac apps